 Heather is MPHA’s Membership Manager, having taken on the role in November 2019.
 Heather comes to this position with a breadth of member engagement, database management, and coalition building experience, working most recently for Maine Cancer Foundation and leading Maine’s statewide cancer coalition.

 At MPHA, Heather leads membership management, engagement and recruitment efforts.
 She serves as primary staff for MPHA’s Membership Committee.
-When not working, you can find Heather outside, most often with her dog, Gunther, and husband, Andrew, or trying to hone her bread baking skills.
+When not working, you can find Heather outside, most often with her son, Elliot, dog, Gunther, and husband, Andrew, or trying to hone her bread baking skills.